hbowie/notenik/docs/index.md

 7. I want to be able to organize my notes in a variety of useful ways.

 8. I want to be able to usefully extend this basic idea of a note in as many ways as possible, while still remaining true to all of my motivations above.

+9. I want a simple, sturdy user interface that I can apply to as much stuff as possible.

 I'm sharing these motivations upfront because, if these same ideas appeal to you, then there's a good chance it will be worth your while to read a bit further.
 On the other hand, if you have different sorts of interests, then it's probably best to just stop now and move on.